Log in links for this page

 To register and title a vehicle purchased from an individual (non-dealer), you will need the following:

 A completed application for registration & title (RMV-1 form)

-The previous owner’s certificate of title or the previous owner's registration and bill of sale for vehicles that are exempt because of his/her age
+The previous owner’s certificate of title or the previous owner's registration and bill of sale for vehicles that are exempt because of its age